vic-ma/howtodismantle.github.io/_posts/2023-12-09-Dismantle-SAP-Production-How-to-determine-workplace-capacity.md

 ![image](/assets/2023-12-09/080.png)

-The return values are translated into the elements of the rtrurn structure.
+The return values are translated into the elements of the return structure.
 Please note the capaity is returned in the unit seconds.
 We already transfer the seconds into minutes before we return the values to the caller.
 Depending on the use case it might make sense to use hours here.

 ![image](/assets/2023-12-09/090.png)

-Beside the capacity also the operating time, and the start and end time is calculated.
+Beside the capacity also the operating time, and the daily start and end time is calculated.

 ## Using the RFC function module in Peakboard

-The RFC function's interface is idealy designed to be used within Peakboard.
+The RFC function's interface is perfectly designed to be used within Peakboard.
 Here's the XQL call for the RFC.
 We can see the four parameters we used when creating the RFC: Start and end date, workplace and plant.

 {% highlight sql %}
 EXECUTE FUNCTION 'Z_PB_GET_WORKPLACE'